scalameta/metals/docs/build-tools/sbt.md

 title: sbt
 ---

-sbt is most commonly used build tool in the Scala community and works with Metals out-of-the-box.
+sbt is the most commonly used build tool in the Scala community and works with Metals out-of-the-box.

 ```scala mdoc:automatic-installation:sbt